toebeann/gib/README.md

 > [!TIP]\
 > You can press `⌃ C` at any time in the terminal to abort.

-> [!IMPORTANT]\
-> The first time you run gib, you may be prompted to install the XCode Command
-> Line Developer Tools.
-If you see a notice in the terminal about this, make
-> sure to check for a system prompt in a separate window - it might be hiding in
-> the background.
-You'll need to confirm the prompt and agree to Apple's
-> license, after which I recommend getting comfortable as the install process
-> tends to take a while.
-Thankfully, you'll only need to do this once!

-> [!NOTE]\
-> If you accidentally decline the prompts to install the XCode Command Line
-> Developer Tools, you'll need to abort the terminal with `⌃ C` and run the
-> command again.

 > [!TIP]\
 > If you ran into any unexpected issues while following these instructions or
 > need further assistance, please feel free to send a DM on discord to `toebean`